 There are four basic options here:

 This setting is great for internal office knowledge bases.
-If you can track down the IP addresses that your office uses, you can paste the comma separated list into the box and ensure that no one trying to access your knowledge base from outside of your office can get in.You can also use the /24 subnet mask for a range of IP addresses; at this time, we only support the /24 subnet mask. - Restrict by shared password - add a password to the Shared password field
+If you can track down the IP addresses that your office uses, you can paste the comma separated list into the box and ensure that no one trying to access your knowledge base from outside of your office can get in.IP subnet

-This one is great if you need to restrict access to your knowledge base but you aren't sure of your office's IP addresses or if your readers are going to be spread out.
-Creating a single password that you can give to everyone will allow you to control who gets in but will allow for more flexibility. - IP-based Restriction OR Shared Password - enter both an IP address and a shared password, but leave "Require both the shared password and IP address validation" unchecked
+This option is great if you need to restrict access to your knowledge base but you aren't sure of your office's IP addresses or if your readers are going to be spread out.
+You create a single password and everyone logs in with the same password.
+No managing individual reader accounts or reader group membership. - IP-based Restriction OR Shared Password: Enter both Allowed IP addresses and a Shared password and leave Require both the shared password and IP address validation unchecked.

 This means that someone either needs to be accessing the knowledge base from an approved IP address or they will need to enter the shared password.
-So, for example, while someone is in your office, on an approved IP address, they won't have to worry about logging in because they are accessing the knowledge base from an approved IP address.
-If they work from home one day and have a different IP, they will be asked for the shared password to log in. - IP-based Restriction AND Shared Password - enter both an IP address and a shared password and check the box for "Require both the shared password and IP address validation"
+So, for example, while someone is in your office on an approved IP address, they won't have to worry about logging in because they're accessing the knowledge base from an approved IP address.
+If they work from home one day and have a different IP, they'll need to enter the shared password to log in. - IP-based Restriction AND Shared Password: Enter both Allowed IP addresses and a Shared password and check the box to Require both the shared password and IP address validation.

 This basically enforces a two-factor authentication: someone must be on an approved IP address AND enter that shared password.